dekimir/design/TextFormat.md

 ## High-level summary:

  - Curly braces for function bodies, blocks, etc., `/* */`-style and `//`-style comments, and whitespace is not significant.
-Also, no semicolons.
    Nested `/* */`-style comments follow JavaScript's rules.

+ - Explicit drop is modeled with Rust-style semicolon rules, for high fidelity with the underlying language and low syntactic overhead.

  - `get_local` looks like a simple reference; `set_local` looks like an assignment.
 Constants use a simple literal syntax.
 This makes wasm's most